edgeof8/tIRC/README.md

 - **Multi-Server Configuration & Switching:**
   - Define multiple server connection profiles in `pyterm_irc_config.ini`.
   - Switch between configured servers using the `/server <config_name>` command.
-- **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling, e.g., #channel and #Channel are treated as the same) and private messages.
+- **Channel and Query Windows:** Separate, consistently managed contexts for channels (case-insensitive handling, e.g., `#channel` and `#Channel` are treated as the same) and private messages.
 - **mIRC-like UI Flow:** Starts in the "Status" window and automatically switches to a channel upon successful join (when UI is active).
 - **IRCv3 Support:**
   - Robust CAP negotiation (including `sasl`, `multi-prefix`, `server-time`, `message-tags`, `account-tag`, `echo-message`, `away-notify`, `chghost`, `userhost-in-names`, `cap-notify`, `extended-join`, `account-notify`, `invite-notify`).
+Server-specific desired capabilities can be configured.
   - SASL PLAIN authentication for secure login.
   - IRCv3 Message Tag parsing and inclusion in relevant script events.
+- **Highly Modular Command System:**
+  - Core client commands are implemented in individual, self-contained Python modules within a structured `commands/` directory (e.g., `commands/utility/set_command.py`, `commands/ui/split_screen_commands.py`).
+  - Commands are dynamically discovered and registered at startup.
+  - Each command module defines its own handler(s), help text (usage, description), and aliases.
+  - This structure makes adding or modifying core commands straightforward and isolated.
-- **Comprehensive Command Set:** Supports a wide array of standard IRC commands and client-specific utility commands, many now managed via the scripting system.
+- **Comprehensive Command Set:** Supports a wide array of standard IRC commands and client-specific utility commands.
+(See "Basic Commands" section).
 - **Dynamic Configuration:** View and modify client settings on-the-fly using the `/set` command.
 Changes are saved to `pyterm_irc_config.ini`.
 Reload configuration with `/rehash`.
 - **Ignore System:** Powerful ignore list for users/hostmasks with wildcard support, managed via `/ignore`, `/unignore`, `/listignores`.
 - **Extensible Scripting System (Python):**
   - Load custom Python scripts from a `scripts/` directory to add new commands, respond to IRC/client events, and modify client behavior.
   - Default features like "fun" commands (`/slap`, `/8ball`), randomized quit/part messages, and the client exit screen are implemented as default scripts.
   - Scripts have access to a rich `ScriptAPIHandler` for safe and powerful interaction with the client (see "Scripting System" section below for API details).
-- **Advanced Trigger System (`/on` command & API):**
+- **Advanced Event-Driven Trigger System (`/on` command & API):**
   - Define custom actions based on IRC events (TEXT, ACTION, JOIN, PART, QUIT, KICK, MODE, TOPIC, NICK, NOTICE, INVITE, CTCP, RAW).
-  - Actions can be standard client commands or arbitrary Python code snippets.
+  - Actions can be standard client commands or arbitrary Python code snippets (executed via a sandboxed `PythonTriggerAPI`).
   - Utilize regex capture groups ($0, $1, etc.) and extensive event-specific variables ($nick, $channel, $$1, $1-, etc.).
   - Triggers are persistent and saved to `config/triggers.json`.
   - Fully manageable via the `/on` command or programmatically through the `ScriptAPIHandler`.
+- **Modular Event Management:**
+  - A dedicated `EventManager` class handles the construction and dispatching of all script-facing events, ensuring consistency in event data.
 - **Headless Operation:**
   - Can be run with a `--headless` flag, disabling the `curses` UI for use as an IRC backend or for AI agents.
 Core logic and scripting remain fully functional.
-  - No UI is drawn.
-  - All core IRC logic, including connection, CAP/SASL, event processing, and the scripting system, remains fully functional.
+  - All core IRC logic, event processing, and the scripting system remain fully functional.
-  - Scripts can interact with the IRC server using the ScriptAPIHandler.
+  - Scripts can interact with the IRC server using the `ScriptAPIHandler`.
-  - Logging continues as configured.
-  - The client can be shut down via SIGINT (Ctrl+C) or programmatically by a script calling a quit/disconnect API function.
-  - The `headless_message_history_lines` config option can be used to set a different message history size for contexts in headless mode, potentially reducing memory usage.
+  - The `headless_message_history_lines` config option allows for different message history sizes in headless mode.
 - **Logging:**
   - Comprehensive main application log (defaults to `logs/pyrc_core.log`).
   - Dedicated log for Status window messages (defaults to `logs/client_status_messages.log`).
   - Optional per-channel logging to separate files in the `logs/` directory (e.g., `logs/python.log`).
+The `logs/` directory will be created automatically if it doesn't exist.
   - Robust collision avoidance for log filenames.
   - Raw IRC message logging to UI toggleable with `/rawlog`.
-- **Code Modularity:** Significantly improved structure and maintainability of core components:
+- **Code Modularity:** Significantly improved structure throughout the core:
-  - Specialized handlers for IRC protocol parsing, numeric replies, command groups (now partially script-based), connection lifecycle (CAP, SASL, registration).
+  - **Protocol Handling:** IRC command processing is broken down into multiple focused handler modules (e.g., `message_handlers.py`, `membership_handlers.py`, `state_change_handlers.py`, `protocol_flow_handlers.py`, `irc_numeric_handlers.py`), making `irc_protocol.py` a lean dispatcher.
+  - **Command Handling:** Core client command logic is highly modularized into individual files within `commands/` subdirectories.
+  - **Centralized Message Output:** Internal components consistently use `IRCClient_Logic.add_message` (or helpers) for UI feedback, which now handles semantic color key resolution.
-- **Tab Completion:** For commands (including script-added commands) and nicks in the current context (UI mode only).
+- **Tab Completion:** For commands (core, script-added, dynamically loaded) and nicks in the current context (UI mode only).
 - **SSL/TLS Encryption:** Secure connections, with an option (`verify_ssl_cert` in config) to allow connections to servers with self-signed certificates.
 - **Color Themes:** Basic support, with potential for expansion.